BiomedSQL: Text-to-SQL for Scientific Reasoning on Biomedical Knowledge Bases: Appendix

 \textbf{Jaccard Index (JAC).} Given two sets of SQL execution results, the reference set $R_n$ produced by the $n$ ground-truth queries, and the corresponding result set $\hat{R_n}$ produced by the $n$ LLM-generated queries, JAC can be computed as follows:

 \textbf{Syntax Error Rate (SER).} Given a set of LLM-generated SQL queries $\hat{R}_n$ resulting from $n$ questions in BiomedSQL, SER can be computed as follows:

-\textbf{BioScore.} Prompt \ref{prm:scoring} contains the prompt template for generating BioScore, the LLM-as-a-judge metric used to grade the quality of a natural language response compared to the gold standard response.
+\textbf{BioScore.} Prompt \ref{prm:scoring} contains the prompt template for generating BioScore, the LLM-as-a-judge metric used to grade the quality of a natural language response from a model compared to the gold standard response.
 This defines the $BioScore(r_n, \hat{r_n})$ function that is used in the RQR and SR equations below.

 \begin{promptbox} You are a highly knowledgeable and experienced expert in the healthcare and biomedical field, possessing extensive medical knowledge and practical expertise.

 Scoring Instructions for Evaluating Analyst Responses